infraspecdev/infraspec.dev/content/blog/cron-jobs.md

 2. **Legacy System Compatibility:**

-    * On older Unix-like systems as well as some Linux distros that do not use SystemD as their init system, Cron Jobs remain the standard and widely supported method for task scheduling.
+    * On older Unix-like systems as well as some Linux distros that do not use Systemd as their init system, Cron Jobs remain the standard and widely supported method for task scheduling.

 3. **Portability Across Systems**: